RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 ### Temperature Sensing

-The temperature sensor did not need to be super accurate as we would be rounding off the precision to the nearest degree celsius.
-A MCP9700A was selected for the its reported accuracy of 2 degrees celsius across a range of 0-70 degrees.
+The temperature sensor did not need to be super accurate as we would be rounding off the precision to the nearest degree Celsius.
+A MCP9700A was selected for the its reported accuracy of 2 degrees Celsius across a range of 0-70 degrees.
 Combined with an output that returns 10mv/degree would make the software easier to implement.

 ### The schematic